thetauk/tauk-webdriver-python/README.md

 Tauk(TaukConfig(api_token="API-TOKEN", project_id="PROJECT-ID", multiprocess_run=True))
 ```

-You can also pass these argument inputs through environment variables.
+Alternatively, you can also pass these argument inputs through environment variables instead of through the `TaukConfig` class.
 In your local environment, you can set the following variables:

 ```bash